Risk-inclusive Contextual Bandits for Early Phase Clinical Trials: Acknowledgments

 \section{Acknowledgments}

-Part of the research was conducted during Kanrar's 2024 Summer Internship at Pfizer in collaboration with Ghodsi and Gamalo.
-The authors thank Professor Philip Dixon for helpful comments on a previous version of this manuscript.
-Kanrar also thanks Professor Somak Dutta for providing access to his personal High-performance Computing cluster.
-The authors acknowledge the use of generative AI tools to assist in refining the language of the manuscript.
+Part of the research was conducted during Kanrar's 2024 summer internship at Pfizer.
+Authors thank Professor Philip Dixon for helpful comments on a previous version of this manuscript, and acknowledge the use of generative AI tools to assist in refining the language of the manuscript.
+Kanrar thanks the Laurence H. Baker Center for Bioinformatics \& Biological Statistics for partly supporting this research.
+Authors are grateful to the co-editor, associate editor and referees for their insightful comments and suggestions.